VeinErase® for Spider Veins

 “I am overjoyed with the results of my VeinErase sessions with the team at Miller Vein.
 My spider veins have gotten significantly better over the course of the treatment.”

 – J.T., VeinErase® Patient

 Unlike many clinics who charge a lot but treat a little, we treat both legs in one session and use the maximum, safe dose of medication.
 We only use FDA-approved medications and medical devices to ensure your safety and our team will screen for more serious medical conditions during your visit.
 We take pictures prior to each treatment session so you can see the results.

 We don’t sell or perform unnecessary procedures.
 Every day we see patients who have visited other vein clinics only to receive treatment they didn’t need.
 Over 1,500 physicians have referred their patients to Miller Vein because we do not recommend unnecessary medical treatments.

 VeinErase® includes a unique combination of therapeutic techniques.
 Cold air and vibration are applied to your skin during the procedure to ensure your comfort.
 You can also take comfort in knowing that our team treats the underlying cause of spider veins to ensure longer lasting results.

 The most common method of treatment used in the VeinErase® method is sclerotherapy.
-An FDA approved medication is injected directly into vessels to close spider veins.
+A medication is injected directly into vessels to close spider veins.
 Sclerotherapy is considered the gold standard for treatment of larger spider veins on the legs and hands.

 A commonly used treatment for smaller leg veins and veins on the face and hands is VeinGogh™ which delivers radiofrequency energy through an ultra-fine insulated needle to heat the affected blood vessels.
 The sides of the blood vessel stick together then disappear.
 The ultra-fine needle allows for precise, accurate treatments, even in hard-to-treat areas, such as the nose and cheeks.